marcusolsson/obsidian-plugin-docs/docs/settings.md

 ## Register a settings tab

-Our plugin can now save and load plugin configuration, but the user doesn't yet have any way of changing any of the settings.
+The plugin can now save and load plugin configuration, but the user doesn't yet have any way of changing any of the settings.
 Let's change that by creating a _settings tab_.

 ```ts title="main.ts"
 import { App, PluginSettingTab, Setting } from "obsidian";